Mend: A Story of Divorce

 Sophia, the fourteen-year-old author and protagonist, tells the heart-wrenching story of her parents’ divorce.
-She was just eleven years old, happy and enjoying life with her mom, dad, and little brother in Las Vegas, Nevada.
+She was just nine years old, happy and enjoying life with her mom, dad, and little brother in Las Vegas, Nevada.
 Unexpectedly, one night, a violent argument disrupted her sleep and shattered her life.
 The next morning, her parents told her the dreaded news—they were getting divorced.
 Her dad was moving to California, while Sophia and her brother would stay with their mom.

 Any child who has experienced the trauma of divorce will understand Sophia’s reactions: First, she blamed herself.
 But then, she remembered a note a teacher once wrote on her report card, and was inspired to focus on bringing both parents back into her life.
 Even if they could not be under the same roof, she thought, they could still share in caring for her and her brother.

 Sophia’s story will resonate with children (and adults) who have faced a split in their family, or who have friends dealing with divorce.
 The book includes helpful advice for parents, as well as a special Teacher’s Corner page.

 Zuiker Press is proud to publish stories about important current topics for kids and adolescents, written by their peers, that will help them cope with the challenges they face in today’s troubled world.

 Why did you agree to do a book about divorce?

 What is the book’s message for parents dealing with divorce?

 What is the book’s message for children dealing with divorce?